The Best 10 Product Bundling Tips and Strategies

-What science has to say
+What science has to say about product bundling?

 In 2011, Derdenger & Kumar examined the impact of bundling on Nintendo sales results.
 They offered a bundle with a video game and the Nintendo console.
 In addition to offering the bundle, both components were also sold separately.
 After long months of testing different configurations, they came to the final conclusions:

 - Bundling works best with dynamic customer segmentation as it enables retailers to invoke some purchases earlier in time.